 Some key points to keep in mind:

 - Preferred session format: Think carefully about which format is most appropriate for the content you want to share and the way you want to engage with attendees.
+You should only propose Workshop or BOAF formats, for example, if you are planning to minimize lecturing and favor active participation.
 If we feel your proposal would fit better into the program as a different format, we may ask you to consider that change.

 - Title: Should communicate the subject of the session briefly and clearly.
-It should reflect the specific content of your session; it doesn’t necessarily have to use the specific words of the conference theme or strands.
+It should reflect the specific content of your session; it is not necessary to use the specific words of the conference theme or topics.

 - Summary/Abstract/Additional details: Write each of these for their specific purpose, as explained on the form.

 Below are the primary criteria that will be used by reviewers.
 Proposals that meet more of these criteria will have a better chance of being accepted.

 - Depending on the nature of the session: are the speakers